-Although it is taken for granted that a relationship exists between quantitative movements of equity prices and qualitative events, the actualities of that relationship are unclear.
+Although it is taken for granted that a relationship exists between the quantitative movements and the qualitative events, the actualities of that relationship are unclear.
 The purpose of the trades that moved BP and other corporations' capitalization is largely beyond dispute: accumulation.
-However, the process of price construction is an opaque one, in part because on the one hand, mainstream political economic theory has conceived of stock markets as perhaps the ultimate example of the invisible hand, where supply and demand converge to realize a fair and rational price.
-The reigning theory of stock market behavior is Eugene Fama's "efficient market hypothesis" (Fama 1970), which contends that securities prices emerging from new information are optimal.4 Most critical political economy, on the other hand, has focused on the "real" economy, conceptualizing financial markets as a realm of fictional representations and dangerous speculative behavior.
-Financialization has emerged as a critical concept, in part, as a result of the longstanding productivist bias of critical political economy.
+However, the process of price construction is an opaque one, in part because, on the one hand, mainstream political economic theory has conceived of stock markets as perhaps the ultimate example of the invisible hand, where supply and demand converge to realize a fair and rational price.
+Most critical political economy, on the other hand, has focused on the 'real' economy, conceptualizing financial markets as a realm of fictional representations and dangerous speculative behaviour.
+As a result of these two dominant perspectives, the actual practices of pricing capital have been under-considered.